 It is not currently possible to prescribe Carb Ratios or Insulin Sensitivities on HEPMA so, in agreement with Pharmacy and the HEPMA team, a written Prescription Chart (Kardex) will remain in use for all insulin prescriptions.
 HEPMA should be used to record insulin types and frequency, but insulin doses (Basal Doses, Carb Ratios and Insulin Sensitivities) should only be prescribed on the paper Prescription Chart, to avoid duplication and administration error.

-This guide shows how insulin prescriptions should be recorded, both on a paper Kardex and on HEPMA.
-Following these instructions should ensure consistent prescription of insulin, for both fixed and variable doses.
-This should reduce the risk of prescribing and dispensing error.
+This guide shows how to prescribe insulin, both on a paper Kardex and on HEPMA.
+This should ensure consistent prescription of insulin, for both fixed and variable doses and reduce risk of prescribing and dispensing error.
 (Written September 2022)